SiavashShirzad/PREPARE-Acoustic-Track-Competition/README.md

      ```
    - This will start a local server and open a Gradio interface in your browser, where you can test the model with audio inputs.

 ---

+### **Inferencing new audio files**
+   Use the `inference.ipynb` notebook you can run the model on a folder containing a set of audio files.

+   - Ensure the trained model (`model.joblib`) is available in the `Model/` directory.
+   - Ensure ipykernel is installed
+   - Ensure the metadata file is available and all the audio files are in a folder.
+   - change the adress variables inside the notebook to the desired directories and run thm all.
+   - the results will be saved in inference_results.csv file.
+   - Feature extraction is included in this code and there is no need to run it.
+---

 ## Additional Notes